addshore/browser-github-release-downloads/README.md

 You will need to use 'gulp babel', 'gulp watch' and 'gulp build' once the generator is installed.

 To test, go to: chrome://extensions, enable Developer mode and load the `dist` dir as an unpacked extension.

-### Using Safari?

-- Just use [GitHubCounter](https://github.com/aonez/GitHubCounter) from [@aonez](https://github.com/aonez), which is based on this extension.

-### Using another browser?

-File a ticket requesting an extension for another browser.

-Or if you know how, make the extension and link it in this README!

 ### It uses: